AhmedKhalil777/WorkerServices-Architecture/docs/channels.md

 ![](./Pics/Channels-Diagram.png)

 - Steve Says that the primary usage of channels had been within queue processing worker service.

+## Why We Use Channels

+- Thread Safe Data Transfer
+- Using Channels to transfer data between Hosted and Worker services or the Same type of Services
+- Improve Response Time

 ## Creating a channel